grafana/loki/docs/usage.md

 1. To see the logs, click "Explore" on the sidebar, select the Loki datasource, and then choose a log stream using the "Log labels" button.

 Read more about the Explore feature in the [Grafana docs](http://docs.grafana.org/features/explore) and on how to search and filter logs with Loki.

+> To configure the datasource via provisioning see [Configuring Grafana via Provisioning](http://docs.grafana.org/features/datasources/loki/#configure-the-datasource-with-provisioning) and make sure to adjust the URL similarly as shown above.

 ## Searching with Labels and Distributed Grep